The Camera Club of Laguna Woods Village will conduct five (5) Digital Critiques this year, concluding with a Year-End Competition.

 You do NOT have to submit images to sit-in on a Critique.
 This is a great way to learn, and to prepare for your first entries.

-Critiques are currently held via Zoom.
+Critiques are currently held via Zoom, except the January Critique which will be both in person at CH 5, and on Zoom.
 Advance email flyers provide dates, deadlines, submission guidelines, and the specific Zoom link.

 The Critique schedule is listed below, with Special Subject definitions.
 Critiques are also posted on the Club Calendar.